DanielaLaura/DanielaLaura.github.io/_posts/2019-09-27-Minimum-subset-of-Pandas.md

 - Your code will be simple, explicit, straightforward, and boring
 - You will choose one obvious way to accomplish a task
 - You will use this obvious way every single time
-- You wonâ€™t have to retain as many commands in working memory
+- You won’t have to retain as many commands in working memory
 - Your code will be easier to understand by others and by you

 ### Multitude Stack Overflow Answers